GoogleChrome/chromium-dashboard/README.md

 - When installing the GAE SDK, make sure to get the version for python 3.

 - If you run the server locally, and then you are disconnected from your terminial window, the jobs might remain running which will prevent you from starting the server again.
-To work around this, use `ps aux | grep gunicorn` and then use the unix `kill -9` command to terminate those jobs.
+To work around this, use `npm run stop-emulator; npm stop`.
+Or, use `ps aux | grep gunicorn` and/or `ps aux | grep emulator`, then use the unix `kill -9` command to terminate those jobs.

+- If you need to test or debug anything to do with dependencies, you can get a clean start by running `npm run clean-setup`.

 #### Blink components